-To insure that artificial insemination works you need to maintain healthy lifestyle exercising a lot and taking important antioxidant capsules and minerals.
+To ensure that artificial insemination works you need to maintain healthy lifestyle exercising a lot and taking important antioxidant

 Sperm used in IUI must first be properly prepared.
 This proces is known as sperm washing.
 Just how far in advance the sperm you are using in your procedure is prepared can influence the chances of success with this procedure.
 Of course, as with any form of infertility treatment, there are variable factors which can affect how successful this treatment will be for you.
 Learn more about these factors in Getting the Best Results.

 While some couples may use their male partner's sperm, other couples may choose to use a sperm donor.
 Why Use a Donor? outlines the many reasons why some couples prefer to use donor sperm.
 Donor sperm used in IUI can be provided by someone the couple knows personally or by an anonymous male.